Seattle Storm vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Storm Moneyline and ATS Records

-- The Storm have been underdogs in four games this season and won one (25%) of those contests.
+- This season, the Storm have been the underdog five times and won one of those games.

-- The Storm have played as an underdog of +475 or more once this season and lost that game.
+- This season, the Storm have been at least a +180 underdog on the moneyline three times, losing each of those contests.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.